©2020-2023 D. Reiner - All rights reserved. If you'd like to re-use some of this information for your own event, please

 We do recommend attending all Fiddle Hell Online sessions from a laptop or desktop computer (if you have one available) because you will be able to see the instructor better, more easily access the Zoom controls, more easily type questions into the Zoom Chat, etc.

-Here's how to view and download handouts from specific workshops and jams (or even all sessions).
+Here's how to view and download PDF handouts from specific workshops and jams (or even all sessions).

 Helpful videos!
 Of course, not everyone does it the same way.
 And, change your strings at your own risk.